yubowenok/visflow/docs/src/node/visualization/scatterplot.md

 | opacity | Opacity of the circle |

 ## Options

 ### X Column
 Configures the column visualized on the X-axis.

 ### Y Column
 Configures the column visualized on the Y-axis.

+### Axis Margin
+Uses 10% of margin on both sides of the axes.

+## More Settings

+### Use Dataset Range
+Sets the axes domain to always equal to the value ranges of the entire dataset, rather than the value ranges of the subset received by the scatterplot.

 ### Disable Transition
 Disables the animation between data updates.

-### Use Dataset Range
-Sets the axes domain to always equal to the value ranges of the entire dataset, rather than the value ranges of the subset received by the scatterplot.
+This is useful for showing movement data combined with an attribute filter that filters by timestamps.
+For movement data the data entities are not identified by row indices, and animation cannot be correctly performed.

-### Axis Margin
+### Transparent Content
-Uses 10% of margin on both sides of the axes.
+Sets the background of the scatterplot to be transparent.
+This allows the scatterplot to be overlaid on an image, and is useful for showing movement data.